b12-archive/tape-css/Readme.md

 ######  2

 Pass the DOM tree and styles you want to test.
-We’ll add it to the `<body>`[&ast;](https://github.com/studio-b12/tape-css/issues/1) before your test and clean up right after your test has ended.
+We’ll add it to the `<body>`[&ast;](https://github.com/studio-b12/tape-css/issues/1) before your test begins – and clean them up right after it has ended.

 ```js
 test('Roses are red, <span>s are blue', {